Steven Donziger: Criminal contempt charge

 The contempt case was scheduled to begin in September 2020.
 Citing coronavirus concerns, Donziger's fourth lawyer, Lauren Regan, requested in late October that the civil trial be rescheduled for a third time.
 The trial was rescheduled to begin on November 9, then delayed until January 2021 for Donziger to have legal representation.
 In the face of objections to holding the trial virtually, Preska rescheduled the trial to take place in person on May 10, 2021.
 Donziger asked Preska to allow his criminal contempt trial to be livestreamed via Zoom because of restrictions on public attendance due to the COVID-19 pandemic and significant public interest in the case.
 Preska rejected Donziger's request and Donziger then asked that proceedings be televised.
 This request was also denied.

 On July 26, 2021, after almost two years of home detention, Donziger was found guilty by Judge Preska on all six contempt charges.
 Judge Preska wrote that the contempt case had nothing to do with any responsibility Chevron might have for pollution in Ecuador's rainforest.
 On October 1, 2021, Judge Preska sentenced Donziger to the maximum sentence of six months in prison.
 Preska said that Donziger had not shown contrition and "It seems that only the proverbial two-by-four between the eyes will instill in him any respect for the law".
-Donziger appealed the sentence, which he described as "another example ... of the punitive nature of what’s happening.
-It’s almost unheard of for someone convicted of a misdemeanor in the United States not to be let out pending his or her appeal".
+Donziger appealed the sentence, which he described as "another example ... of the punitive nature of what's happening.
+It's almost unheard of for someone convicted of a misdemeanor in the United States not to be let out pending his or her appeal".
 A federal appellate court rejected Donziger's request for bail while his appeal was pending.
 He reported to prison on October 27, 2021.

 On December 9, 2021, Donziger was released from prison to serve the rest of his sentence under house arrest per a pandemic-related early release program.

 In January 2022, The Nation wrote that it had obtained documents showing that Chevron, its law firm Gibson, Dunn & Crutcher, and the private prosecutor appointed by Kaplan to prosecute Donziger, had collaborated in conducting the criminal contempt case.
-At least 32 meetings and numerous phone calls were held between the private prosecutor and lawyers from Gibson Dunn.
+At least 32 meetings and numerous phone calls were held between the private prosecutor and lawyers from Gibson Dunn, though these did "not show evidence of legal wrong-doing".
 Gibson Dunn said the time it spent consulting with the prosecution team was donated and not billed to Chevron.
 In discussing the cost of the criminal contempt prosecution against him, Donziger said "The total cost of my prosecution—for a misdemeanor—will be somewhere between $5 million and $10 million.
 A normal misdemeanor is like a $5,000 prosecution".

 On February 4, 2022, a petition was filed with the U.S. Supreme Court by Harvard Law School professor Charles Nesson, asking the court to review a 2020 New York state court ruling that faulted Donziger's "egregious" misconduct in winning the judgment against Chevron.
+On March 27, 2023, the Supreme Court declined to review the case, letting it stand.